NoroffFEU/development-platforms/src/content/docs/frameworks/Remix/remix-case-study.md

 ### Remix vs. Next.js

 Both frameworks offer excellent support for SSR, which gives better performance and SEO.
-Next.js has Static-Site-Generation(SSG) functionality which Remix does not have out of the box, but it can be enabled using a package like [remix-ssg](https://github.com/jacob-ebey/remix-ssg), or by clever use of caching.
+Next.js has Static-Site-Generation(SSG) functionality which Remix does not have out-of-the-box, but it can be enabled using a package like [remix-ssg](https://github.com/jacob-ebey/remix-ssg), or by clever use of caching.
 Next.js has been acclaimed for its ease of use and developer-friendly features.
 Remix, however, focuses on improving the developer experience by offering a more integrated approach to routing, data fetching, and form handling, which can reduce boilerplate code.
 Next.js has a wide ecosystem and has been around longer, which might offer more plugins and integrations.
 Remix is praised for it's focus on web standards and the tie between server and frontend may make more backend focused developers feel more at home.

 ## Getting Started